 Where Rg and Lg are the ground path resistance and inductance, respectively.

 For low frequencies, the ground current takes up the path of least resistance.
-It traces back the path to the source.
-Here, this is also the path of the lowest impedance.
+It traces back the path to the source, the lowest impedance path.

 For high frequencies, the ground current will follow the route of least inductance.
-This is directly underneath the trace because this represents the smallest loop area.
+This is directly underneath the trace because it represents the smallest loop area.
 Read our post on the effects of high-speed signals in a PCB.

 But discontinuities in the return path will give rise to noises.
-Cutouts, slots or even clearance holes for through-hole or vias, all of these can cause a discontinuity in the return path.
+Cutouts, slots, or even clearance holes for through-hole or vias, all of these can cause a discontinuity in the return path.
 It creates a larger current loop area.
-This results in an increase in loop inductance.
-Hence, the current will spread out, and might also get at the edges forming an antenna.
+This increases the loop inductance.
+Hence, the current will spread out and might also get at the edges, forming an antenna.
 The clearance holes are less of a threat to the current flow.
 Unless the holes overlap, there is not much of an issue.
 Read how to limit impedance discontinuities and signal reflections in a PCB transmission line.

 Everything that affects the signal current or the return current path will affect the impedance of the signal.
-Therefore, the return path should be designed just as carefully as the signal path, no matter if it is on a PCB, a connector, or an IC package.
+Therefore, the return path should be designed just as carefully as the signal path.
+It does not matter if it is on a PCB or an IC package.
 Return paths also play an important role in assembling connectors and cables.